How we work

 Scores

-ICAI uses a four-tier traffic light system to rate the findings from all reviews (except rapid reviews and information notes):
+ICAI uses a four-tier traffic light system to rate the findings from reviews:

 ICAI review scores and what they mean: Green, Green/Amber, Amber/Red and Red